 Consumers have historically used their checking accounts as the primary means to perform the majority of their financial activities, typically keeping just enough of a balance to cover expenses for a month or two.

 Yet the rise of new payment options and the greater ability to quickly move money around is leading the traditional check to the brink of obsolescence.
 The use of checks sharply declined from 42.6 billion check payments in 2000 to only 14.5 billion in 2018, with the average consumer writing just 3.3 checks per month, according to the Federal Reserve.
-Those numbers have likely fallen even further since the start of the pandemic.

 Still, most consumers continue to use checking accounts, only now in different ways and for other reasons.
 The growth of digital payment and banking options has led to a “hub and spoke” financial system with checking accounts serving as the hub, Bill McCracken, President of Phoenix Synergistics, tells The Financial Brand.
 The checking account is now less of a holding place and more of a transit point and intermediary to integrate with other accounts and fintechs, he says.